 - Educational Leadership - Principal K-12 (Flagstaff Mountain) Master of Education

-- Educational Leadership - School Leadership (Flagstaff Mountain) Master of Education
+- Educational Leadership - Instructional Leadership, K-12 School Leadership (Flagstaff Mountain) Master of Education

-- Bilingual and Multicultural Education - Bilingual (Yuma) Master of Education
+- Master of Education in Bilingual and Multicultural Education

-International students may apply to an online program if they are pursuing the degree from their home country.
+You may apply to an online program if you are pursuing the degree from your home country.

-The Physician Assistant Program (PA) and the Occupational Therapy Program (OT) are not available to international graduate students.
+The Physician Assistant Program (MPAS), Athletic Training (AT), and the Occupational Therapy Program (OTD) are not available to international graduate students.